-The only problem is that they don't decay the way your cabbage does.
+The only problem is that they do not decay the way your cabbage does.
 Can one imagine a world full of brassicas that never spoil?
 Mountains of them piling up, uneaten, filling our dumps and the seas.

 No, the Good Lord in His wisdom gave us oxygen to allow all natural products to decay and return to the earth.
 But Man, who created plastics is not so smart; not yet anyway.

 But there is light at the end of the tunnel.
 Scientists have discovered bacteria that can break down some synthetics.
 But it's only the beginning and, unless we play our part, that of the academics will be too little.